 The James S. and Emma E. Todd Award to the United Methodist senior student who has consistently manifested Christian character, academic growth, gifts and graces essential to the Christian ministry, while maintaining an average of 2.85 and above.

-The John Arthur Simpson Award to be granted to the United Methodist senior student who has done more to further ecumenical and interdenominational cooperation on campus, while maintaining a scholastic average of 2.50 and above.
+The Ada S. Watters Award to be granted to the United Methodist senior student who has excelled in his or her preparation for the parish ministry by maintaining a 2.50 average or above.